bencline1/Allpix_GaAs/doc/usermanual/framework.md

 Section [Detector models](framework.md#detector-models).

-The geometry is directly added from the detector configuration file described in Section [sec:detector~c~onfig].
+The geometry is directly added from the detector configuration file described in Section [Detector configuration](getting_started.md#detector-configuration).
 The geometry manager parses this file on construction, and the detector models are loaded and linked later during geometry closing as described above.
 It is also possible to add additional models and detectors directly using `addModel` and